Credit card debt doesn’t have to be a long-term drain on your personal finances.

 The first step seems like it should be self-evident, but it’s actually one of the more difficult steps to put into action.

-Clark says that approximately 90% of the calls he gets from people looking for help with eliminating credit card debt tell him that they’re still actively using the cards.
+Clark says that, in approximately 90% of the calls he gets from people looking for help with eliminating credit card debt, the callers tell him that they’re still actively using the cards.

 “Anytime you’re trying to reduce credit card debt, you have to stop using them,” Clark reiterated.